GameStop: NeoStar Retail Group (1994–1996)

-Babbage's merged with Software Etc., an Edina, Minnesota-based retailer that specialized in personal computing software, to create NeoStar Retail Group in 1994.
+Babbage's merged with Software Etc., an Edina, Minnesota–-based retailer that specialized in personal computing software, to create NeoStar Retail Group in 1994.
 The merger was structured as a stock swap, where shareholders of Babbage's and Software Etc. received shares of NeoStar, a newly formed holding company.
 Babbage's and Software Etc. continued to operate as independent subsidiaries of NeoStar and retained their respective senior management teams.
 Babbage's founder and chairman James McCurry became chairman of NeoStar, while Babbage's president Gary Kusin and Software Etc. President Daniel DeMatteo retained their respective titles.
 Software Etc. chairman Leonard Riggio became chairman of NeoStar's executive committee.

 Gary Kusin resigned as president of Babbage's in February 1995 to start a cosmetics company.
 Daniel DeMatteo, formerly president of Software Etc., assumed Kusin's duties and was promoted to president and chief operating officer of NeoStar.
 NeoStar chairman James McCurry was also appointed to the newly created position of NeoStar CEO.
 The company relocated from its headquarters in Dallas to Grapevine later that year.

 NeoStar merged its Babbage's and Software Etc. units into a single organization in May 1996 amid declining sales.
 Company president Daniel DeMatteo also resigned, and NeoStar chairman and CEO James McCurry assumed the title of president.
-In September of that year, after NeoStar was unable to secure the credit necessary to purchase inventory necessary for the holiday season, the company filed for Chapter 11 bankruptcy and appointed Thomas G. Plaskett chairman while James McCurry remained company chief executive and president.
+In September of that year, after NeoStar was unable to secure the credit necessary to purchase inventory for the holiday season, the company filed for Chapter 11 bankruptcy and appointed Thomas G. Plaskett chairman while James McCurry remained company chief executive and president.

 The leadership changes were not enough; in November 1996, the assets of NeoStar were purchased for $58.5 million by Leonard Riggio, a founder of Software Etc. and chairman and principal stockholder of Barnes & Noble.
 Electronics Boutique had also bid to purchase NeoStar, but the judge presiding over NeoStar's bankruptcy accepted Riggio's bid because it kept open 108 stores more than Electronics Boutique's bid would have.
 Approximately 200 retail stores were not included in the transaction and were subsequently closed.